 Frequently Asked Questions About Licensing

 Do I have to be a US citizen to have a retailer’s license?

 Are there residency requirements for a trust to hold a liquor license?

 Yes.
 The grantor, beneficiary and trustee must meet all requirements with the exception that the beneficiary does not have to be 21 years of age.

-How much will my bond for a new
+How much will my bond for a new license application be?

 - Spirits Distributor--$15,000 or an amount equal to the highest monthly liability for any of the 12 months immediately prior to renewal;